-Is It Safe to Have a Brazilian buttlift (BBL) with Multiple Medical Problems, What is Risk of Death?
+Is It Safe to Have a Brazilian buttlift (BBL) with Multiple Medical Problems?

 Question: I'm 57, weigh 212 lbs, African American woman, Type 2 diabetic, high blood pressure and cholesterol.
-Is it safe to have a BBL and what is risk of major complications or death?
+Is it safe to have a BBL and what is risk of major complications?

 Answer: Overall medical health and suitability of the procedure are just as important as the BMI.
 BMI (body mass index) should be under 35 and closer to 30 for best results and reduction of complications.